BenRaymon/garden-simulator/README.md

 ![Drag](https://user-images.githubusercontent.com/54713482/117981386-f5330480-b302-11eb-9491-79f31a9aad96.PNG)

-Plants can be dragged from the recommended plants bar onto the plot.
-A plant's lower radius will determine the size of the plant circle on the plot.
+Plants can be dragged from the recommended plants list into a plot.
+A plant's lower spread radius will determine the size of the plant circle on the plot.
+Some plants have an unknown spread radius, in this case the lower size value is used for the circle radius.

 ![Overlap Popup](https://user-images.githubusercontent.com/54713482/117981408-fb28e580-b302-11eb-942f-47df6ec7fd13.PNG)

 Note.
 Plants can only be placed on the plot, and can not overlap each other.
-If two plants are placed in one another, a popup message with an error will be displayed.
+If two plants overlap, a popup message with an error will be displayed.
 ![MenuBar](https://user-images.githubusercontent.com/54713482/117981430-02e88a00-b303-11eb-81b7-3a76bb0eef9c.PNG)